Corporate & Commercial expert, Caroline Armitage looks at one of the biggest growing sectors, the so-called ‘Knowledge Economy’.

 - Verifying that the licensor's intellectual property is valid

 - Confirming that the licensor has the legal right to license the IP

 - Making sure the licensor will take steps to defend unauthorised use of the IP.

 Intellectual property is a complex area of law, and enlisting expert legal help is a must when entering the world of IP licensing.

 With a well constructed IP licence agreement, both the licensor and the licensee can benefit hugely from their arrangement - allowing the IP owner to monetise the increased reach of their assets, while at the same time enabling the licensee to receive the benefits of adopting well-established intellectual property without taking on research or development costs.

-For further advice on IP or any other corporate and commercial legal issue, please contact a member of the Corporate & Commercial team.
+For further advice on IP or any other Commercial Law issue, please contact a member of the Commercial Law team.